NicolasMachado/Hands-in-Gloves/README.md

 Hands in Gloves brings optimal answers to this process' inherent issues, such as:

-•	Clarity in an occasionalfairly large amount of information
+•	Lack of clarity due to a large amount of information

 •	Slow reactivity of parties